GeorgeVaughan/react-barebones-calendar/README.md

 ### Run Demo

+To view the demos on a web page go to https://GeorgeVaughan.github.io/react-barebones-calendar

 To run the demo on your computer:
 * Clone the react-barebones-calendar repository from https://github.com/GeorgeVaughan/react-barebones-calendar
 * `npm install`